aosabook/500lines/template-engine/chapter.md

 ```

 This Python code looks unusual, because we've chosen some shortcuts that
 produce slightly faster code.
-Each template is converted into a `render`
+Each template is converted into a
-function that takes a dictionary of data called the context (abbreviated to
+`render_function` function that takes a dictionary of data called the context
-`ctx`).
-The body of the function starts by unpacking the data from the context
+(abbreviated to `ctx`).
+The body of the function starts by unpacking the data
-into local names, because they are faster for repeated use.
-We use locals with
+from the context into local names, because they are faster for repeated use.
-a `c_` prefix so that we can use other local names without fear of collisions.
+We use locals with a `c_` prefix so that we can use other local names without
+fear of collisions.

 The result of the template will be a string, but the fastest way to build a
 string from parts is to create a list of strings, and join them together at the